GregePorter/RIS-quickstart/README.md

 3. Once you're connected, look for the Storage1 collection
 4. For this workshop, your storage1 location will be `/storage1/fs1/workshops/Active/HPCatWashU/` so use that as your path.
 5. On your local machine, look for your local collections
-6. Find the desired files, select them and click Start to transfer them to the destination (the storage1 location)
+6. Find the desired files, select them, and click Start to transfer them to the destination (the storage1 location)
 7. We'll start by transferring [a Python script](https://github.com/GregePorter/RIS-quickstart/blob/ede971a3a88933ec91dc296a577ee683446073ec/basic-python.py) which can be found in this repository.

 ## Exercise 1: Transfer the [R script in this repository](https://github.com/GregePorter/RIS-quickstart/blob/ede971a3a88933ec91dc296a577ee683446073ec/basic-r.R) to your storage1 location